Quick Tour

 and the table contents are:

-For demonstration purpose, this table has two timestamp columns, one for (emulated) hardware data time in the UNIX time type, and the other for database writing time in the date-time type.
-An actual system might have only one of them in either types.
+For demonstration purposes, this table includes two timestamp columns: one for (emulated) hardware data time in UNIX timestamp format, and another for database writing time in datetime format.
+In a real system, you might use just one of these formats.

 slowdash_project: